2017 HOLIDAY SANITATION COLLECTION SCHEDULE

 INDEPENDENCE DAY – JULY 4TH

-Garbage and recyclables will be picked up the day after your regular collection day.
-Commercial pick up will remain the same.
-There will be no appliance pick up on Friday, September 4th.
-The next available appliance pick up will be Friday, September 11th.
+Garbage, Recyclables, and Commercial routes will be picked up the day after your regular collection day.
+There will be no appliance pick up on Thursday, September 7th.
+The next available appliance pick up will be Thursday, September 14th.

-Sanitation crews will be working Veteran’s Day, Wednesday, November 11, 2015.
+Collierville Public Services will be closed on Veteran’s Day, Saturday, November 11th.
 Collection for the week will be as regularly scheduled.

 - Sanitation Collection Schedule Map